Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Elliptically fibred surfaces

 \section{Elliptically fibred $K3$ surfaces}

 A $K3$ surface $S$ is {\em elliptically fibred} if there exists a surjective morphism $f: S \to \PP^1$ whose generic geometric fibre is a genus $1$ curve.
 We say that $f: S \to \PP^1$ is a {\em Jacobian fibration} if it also has a section $s$.
 We denote the {\em N\'eron-Severi group} by $\NS(S)$ and its rank, also called the {\em Picard rank} by $\rho(S)$.
-A general fibre $f$ and the $0$-section $s$ define a hyperbolic sublattice $U\subset \NS(S)$ and conversely, every such hyperbolic sublattice defines an elliptic fibration
+A general fibre of $f$ and the $0$-section $s$ define a hyperbolic sublattice $U\subset \NS(S)$.
+Conversely, the existence of a hyperbolic plane $U$ in $\NS(S)$ guarantees the existence of a Jacobian fibration on $S$.
+But it should be noted that the class of the fibre and the section need not be contained in $U$.
+This is only the case if $U$ contains a nef, or equivalently base point free, isotropic class and an irreducible $-2$ curve.

 We will typically denote $K3$ surfaces with a Jacobian fibration by $f: \calE \to \PP^1$ or simply by $\calE$, where we think of $\calE$ as an elliptic curve over the function field $\CC(\PP^1)\cong\CC(t)$.
 The sections of $\calE$ form a finitely generated abelian group, the {\em Mordell-Weil group} of $\calE$ which we denote by $\MW(\calE)$.